 For 2020 entrants, the two Key Stages are interlinked in order to ensure that students can transfer and build upon their learning each year and become more consistent at using the skills.
 The previous Y11 cohort all achieved Language GCSE in Summer 2019.

 Rosewood currently offers provision for a cohort of Y6s.
 A Primary Specialist (SW) is providing an English curriculum based upon the new Primary NC.
 Pupils will be prepared for the KS2 SATs in May 2020.

 From 2017, Level Descriptors have been determined in line with the new GCSE grades of 1- 9.

 1-9 reflects achievement which corresponds to the now redundant A* - G.

 Level 1 is the starting point on the GCSE journey and Grade 5 is the equivalent of a good ‘C’ pass within the old system.

 We are aiming for all pupils to achieve at least a Grade 5 by Year 11.

 Pupils making average progress towards this will, typically, achieve a grade within the ranges;

 Pupils who are progressing more slowly will be working slightly below these ranges, whilst those who are more able will be working at ranges above those illustrated.

 There is now an expectation and a pressure upon all schools to ensure that every student will take GCSE English and GCSE Literature as a double weighted award.
 This will prove quite a challenge for some of our cohorts.
-However, all of our current Y11s are expected to sit both GCSEs in Summer 2019; and most of our 2017 and 2018 cohorts also sat both English exams.
+However, all of our current Y11s are expected to sit both GCSEs in Summer 2020; and most of our 2017, 2018 and all of 2019 cohorts also sat both English exams.